sanjogpandasp/Android-Security-Reference/api/fingerprint.md

   - [FingerPrintDialog](http://developer.android.com/samples/FingerprintDialog/src/com.example.android.fingerprintdialog/MainActivity.html)
     - This sample demonstrates how you can use registered fingerprints to authenticate the user before proceeding some actions such as purchasing an item.
     - Will try to use key as part of crypto op after auth
+    - Also lives in Githib as [googlesamples/android-FingerprintDialog](https://github.com/googlesamples/android-FingerprintDialog)
 - [`FingerPrintManager'](http://developer.android.com/reference/android/hardware/fingerprint/FingerprintManager.html)
   - A class that coordinates access to the fingerprint hardware.
+    - Check if supported
+    - Check if fingers enrolled
+    - Requesting Auth
   - [`FingerPrintManager.authenticate`](http://developer.android.com/reference/android/hardware/fingerprint/FingerprintManager.html#authenticate(android.hardware.fingerprint.FingerprintManager.CryptoObject, android.os.CancellationSignal, int, android.hardware.fingerprint.FingerprintManager.AuthenticationCallback, android.os.Handler))
     - Warms up the sensor and will make callback once fingerprint made
     - Can show own dialog.
 Recommended to use official finger icon
     - Crypto keys should be valid during lifecycle of succesful callback
+- `USER_FINGERPRINT` permission needed
+	- [`normal`](http://developer.android.com/reference/android/Manifest.permission.html#USE_FINGERPRINT) level permission, therefore no need to request at runtime

 ##AOSP CTS Requirements

 To have google apps & services OEM devices must pass the CTS.
-This should mean that existing 3rd party fingerprint implementations will need to conform to the M api for fingerprint if they are to be upgraded to run M. _(confirmation needed)_.

 [M-6-23 Compatability Doc](http://static.googleusercontent.com/media/source.android.com/en//compatibility/android-cdd.pdf)

 > MUST have a hardware-backed keystore implementation, and perform the fingerprint matching in a Trusted Execution Environment (TEE) or on a chip with a secure channel to the TEE.

 > MUST have a false acceptance rate not higher than 0.002%.

+##3rd party OEM APIs

+Some OEMs have introduced their own fingerprint API/hardware outside of the CTS running Android versions pre M-6-23.
+These include:

+- Samsung ('[Pass](http://developer.samsung.com/release-note/view.do?v=R000000009)' API availble to devs)
+- Oneplus (Properitary API not yet available as of Aug '15)
+- HTC
+- ...

+Its unknown if each OEM will maintain their own API as well as AOSPs when running M-6-23+.
+Samsung [now supports both](http://www.androidcentral.com/galaxy-s7-and-s7-edge-support-both-marshmallow-and-samsung-fingerprint-apis).

+Some 3rd party (non-CTS?) implementations have been [shown to be vulnerable](http://www.engadget.com/2015/08/05/android-fingerprint-readers-may-be-easier-to-hack-than-touch-id/) however.

 ##Risk of using Biometric?